 I am endlessly fascinated by clouds.

-The towering white cumulonimbus, providing perspective in their mountainous gatherings; the cotton-ball skyscape of mammatus clouds; the gentle whisps of cirrus clouds airbrushed against the sky.
+The towering white cumulonimbus, providing perspective in their mountainous gatherings; the cotton-ball skyscape of mammatus clouds; the gentle whisp of cirrus clouds airbrushed against the sky.
 And storm clouds, glorious storm clouds – they never cease to deliver the strange, the other-worldly, the bizarre.
 Booming great swathes of grey and green, flashes of light, twisted and tangled water and wind.
 They are dangerously alluring.

 This ever-changing palette of droplets in the sky, of living, moving water, continues to inspire.